PTCInc/vuforia-engine/CONTRIBUTING.md

 - **Developer Platform version** (Unity, Android Studio, Xcode, Visual Studio)
 - **Device information** (Model name, OS, version, etc.)

-**Note:** PTC staff can only provide developer support for recent Vuforia Engine versions.
-Version 9, 8, or lower are deprecated and might not receive any answer.

-You should also highlight what the observed problem is, what your expected result is, and the reproducible steps.
-You should be able to reproduce your issue with the [Core Samples](https://developer.vuforia.com/downloads/samples) of Vuforia Engine.
+When reporting an issue, please provide a clear description of the problem, including the expected outcome and the steps taken to reproduce the issue.
+To help troubleshoot the problem, please reproduce the issue using the [Core Samples](https://developer.vuforia.com/downloads/samples) of Vuforia Engine as this will aid in identifying the cause of the issue.

 - **Observed problem**
-- **Expected result**
+- **Expected outcome**
 - **Reproducible steps**

-Without highlighting the *observed problem* and *expected result*, it is difficult to understand what the issue might be.
-The *reproducible steps* are highly valuable as they’re used to replicate the issue and later verify the solution.
+It is essential to provide a clear description of the *observed problem* and *expected outcome* when reporting an issue, as this allows for a better understanding of the problem at hand.
+Additionally, providing *reproducible steps* is crucial as it allows for the replication of the issue and verification of the solution.

-Depending on your problem (error, visual glitch, etc.) these details are also very important:
+When reporting an issue, it is also important to provide additional details depending on the nature of the problem, such as error messages, visual glitches, etc:

 - **Device log files**
 - **Affected datasets**